 monthly help from a specialist, and/or monitoring by a specialist once a term together with daily support to help with a severe disorder when using language and social communication

-their teaching and learning programmes significantly adapted and they have two other needs that require specialist help, such as a moderate hearing or vision or physical impairment, or moderate difficulty when using language and regular help communicating in socially appropriate ways.
+their teaching and learning programmes significantly adapted and they have 2 other needs that require specialist help, such as a moderate hearing or vision or physical impairment, or moderate difficulty when using language and regular help communicating in socially appropriate ways.

-Examples of high needs.
+Examples of high needs

 has severe cognitive delay and difficulties with almost all of the key competencies and learning areas in the New Zealand Curriculum.
 They require specialised teaching strategies to make progress in their learning.

-has a severe (71-90 decibels) or profound (greater than 91 decibels) bilateral sensori-neural hearing loss and uses hearing aids and/or a cochlear implant full time, usually uses an FM system and uses spoken language as their main form of communication, which might be supplemented by the use of sign language and gestures.
+has a severe (71-90 decibels) or profound (greater than 91 decibels) bilateral sensori-neural hearing loss and uses hearing aids and/or a cochlear implant full time, usually uses an RM system and uses spoken language as their main form of communication, which might be supplemented by the use of sign language and gestures.

 has severe vision impairment (acuity of 6/36 or worse after best possible correction) and needs regular help from a teacher with specialist skills in vision education.